 Office of Academic Affairs

-Director, Arts in Healing
+Director, Creative Arts Therapies

 Jennifer DeLucia, DAT, ATR-BC, LCAT, joined the College of Visual and Performing Arts (VPA) at Syracuse University as its new director of arts in healing, an interdisciplinary partnership with Falk College and the Institute for Veterans and Military Families (IVMF).